Home equity loans: borrow against your home

 There's no need for mortgage insurance either, which is one less thing to worry about.
 With home equity loans, you're getting into straightforward borrowing.

-If you're thinking about buying another home, you can use a mix of cash and a home equity loan to make up your 20% down payment.
+If you're thinking about buying another home, you could use a mix of cash and a home equity loan to make up your 20% down payment.
 Hitting that 20% mark often means you can skip the mortgage insurance on the new home, which not only may save you money, but also simplifies your financial commitments.
 It’s a clever way to use the equity you’ve already built up in your home to grow your property holdings.

 Home equity loan credit score